MahmoudRajab77/teeth-classification-project/README.md

 - 🚧 **Model Architecture**: Built ResNet from scratch.
 - ⏳ **Training & Evaluation**: completed.

+- The model is inspired by the paper found in this link: https://drive.google.com/file/d/1AQH_tkjcMzxrpddNNH_eyxpBtA6kwgZW/view?usp=sharing

 ## How to Run
 1. Clone the repository: `git clone https://github.com/YOUR_USERNAME/dental-disease-classification-resnet.git`
 2. Install dependencies: `pip install -r requirements.txt`